 The TWIA Claims Department has experienced the most significant improvements.
 The new claims management team has developed a detailed catastrophe plan; improved communications with policyholders, adjusters, and agents; and ensured faster and more accurate claims handling using more modern technology and quality control measures.
 These changes have resulted in a measurable improvement in customer service.
-TWIA has conducted policyholder surveys after recent events with very positive results.
+TWIA Claims has implemented an ongoing customer survey program with very positive results.
 Additionally, Claims has implemented a number of key performance metrics to provide an objective measure of the claims handling process, including: